hanabi/hanabi.github.io/docs/variant-specific.md

 ### 2-Player

-- In the *Hyphen-ated Group*, we generally only play games with 3 to 5 players.
+- In the *Hyphenated Group*, we generally only play games with 3 to 5 players.
 If you are interested in playing 2-player games, then see the [2-player page](https://github.com/hanabi/hanabi.github.io/blob/main/misc/2-player.md).

 <br />